paulmillr/code-style-guides/README.md

     };
     ```

-* If you're using jQuery, each DOM manipulation should be made through it.
+* If you're using jQuery (etc), each DOM manipulation should be made through it.
-Reason: jquery methods would remain compatible across browsers.
+Reason: library methods would remain compatible across browsers.

     ```javascript
     // No